Guide to Down Payment Assistance in All 50 States

 You can supplement this search by using an online tool on Down Payment Resource's website.
 However, be aware that you won't get worthwhile information upfront.
 You must part with a lot of your own personal identification information, including your household income, full name and email address.
 Some may hesitate to hand those over to a private company about which they know little.

 There are more than 3,100 counties in America and many more cities and towns.
 And researching them all is impossible.
-So the information below is mostly state-based.
-That means you really do need to find other, more local programs yourself.
-Of course, you could always call your state's housing finance authority and charm a clerk into giving you a list.
+So the information below is mostly state-based, and we've only featured an offer or two from each state.
+This means you really do need to find other, more local programs yourself.
+Start by using Google or Bing and search for phrases like "down payment assistance in [town, city, county, state]" "homebuyer assistance programs" in the same areas.
+You'll probably be surprised at the number of returns you'll see.
+Of course, you could always contact your state's housing finance authority and see if a list of local offers is available, too,

 Alabama Down Payment Assistance